Contemporary Southeast Asia

 Amount of credits: 3 +2 cr

-Organizer: University of Jyväskylä, Department of Social Sciences and Philosophy/ University Network for Asian Studies
+Organizer: University of Turku, Centre for East Asian Studies/ University Network for Asian Studies

 Instructor: Dr. Ratih D. Adiputri, Email: email@example.com